All Collections

 Metadata Properties

-• Description: A short text snippet with any explanatory text.
-The description does not appear when the form is being filled out.
+• The description is a short text snippet with any explanatory text.
+The description does not appear when the Form is being filled out.
 It does appear as a tooltip when you hover on the field name in the Reports interface.

 Functionality Properties

-These properties control how the field will actually behave — what will appear in the field by default, who will have access to it, etc.
+These properties control how the field behaves — what will appear in the field by default, who will have access to it, etc.

-• Required: Choose “Yes” if you want to make this field required for all users.
+• Choose Yes if you want to make this field required for all users.
 A user will not be able to mark this form as Complete until this field is filled in.

 In the Format Editor, you can choose from our preset formats or use a formula to determine the format dynamically.